ayushmgarg/NexusChat/README.md

 npm start
 ```

-Open `http://localhost:3000` and log in with your admin credentials.
+Open `http://localhost:3000` and register.
+Promote yourself to superadmin via the seed script or directly in Supabase.

 ---